 One of the most popular mountain areas in Norway, surrounding and encompassing the impressive Rondane Mountains, was made a national park in 1962.

 An area where foldings of the earth's crust, glacial epochs and erosions have left mighty and dramatic, while at the same time rounded and, in fact, rather friendly formations.
-Of 10 Rondane peaks towering above 2,000 metres, all can be climbed by people in ordinary good shape.
+Of 10 Rondane peaks towering above 2,000 meters, all can be climbed by people in ordinary good shape.

 Through thousands of years this alpine area has provided hunters with a living, and the hunters have left their mark in the form of reindeer traps and burial mounds.